Mauitron/Void-Vault/README.md

 ### Interactive Password Generation

-If everything went as planed, then after the setup, running the binary again will open up a simple simple interface:
+If everything went as planed, then after the setup, running the binary again will open up a simpl interactive interface:

 ```bash
 ~/void_vault/void_vault